 You could measure its effectiveness by tracking how many sales reps use certain assets each week, month, or quarter.
 You could then marry up those content usage stats with their use case and the outcome.

-If, for example, a sales one-pager is used during first-line sales calls, you could track the percentage increase in the number of those first calls who translate into second or third calls.
+If, for example, a sales one-pager is used during first-line sales calls, you could track the percentage increase in the number of those first calls that translate into second or third calls.

 Or, if a case study’s used by marketing as part of an email nurture campaign, you could monitor the impact the case study has in terms of moving prospects further down the funnel.